AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-of the old idea, often enough recurring in the Old Testament, that the Divine Being is an angry and fearful power, which must be appeased, instead of the Source of good alone, abolishing at last all evil as an influence that has beguiled mankind. \* \* \* As we look, however, at the Last Judgment on the wall of the Sistine Chapel, it is no longer a similitude to us, but a monument of the imaginative spirit of a past age and of a strange people, whose ideas are no longer ours.
-Dante created a new world for the Romanic nations by remodeling the forms of heathen antiquity for his Christian mythology.\"[^416] Materialistic, gross, was the Christianity that ruled and oppressed mankind for nearly a thousand years, and it is reflected in the pages of Dante, and on the canvas of Angelo, and it reverberates with ever decreasing echoes --- thank God!
+of the old idea, often enough recurring in the Old Testament, that the Divine Being is an angry and fearful power, which must be appeased, instead of the Source of good alone, abolishing at last all evil as an influence that has beguiled mankind....
+As we look, however, at the Last Judgment on the wall of the Sistine Chapel, it is no longer a similitude to us, but a monument of the imaginative spirit of a past age and of a strange people, whose ideas are no longer ours.
+Dante created a new world for the Romanic nations by remodeling the forms of heathen antiquity for his Christian mythology."[^416]

---- in the subsequent creeds of Christendom.
+Materialistic, gross, was the Christianity that ruled and oppressed mankind for nearly a thousand years, and it is reflected in the pages of Dante, and on the canvas of Angelo, and it reverberates with ever decreasing echoes --- thank God! --- in the subsequent creeds of Christendom.
 Almost the only gleam of light that relieved while it intensified the blackness of the darkness of Christendom during those dreadful centuries was the worship of Mary.
 The resurrection of Universalism after an eclipse of a millennium of years is as remarkable as was its strange disappearance.
 No better illustration can be found than the history of our faith gives, of the tenacity of life, the immortality, of truth.
-It calls to mind the language of the German sage, Schopenhauer: \"Doubtless error can play its part, like owls in the night.
-But we should sooner expect the owls to cause the terrified sun to retire to the East, than to see the truth, once proclaimed, to be so repressed as that ancient error might recover its lost ground, and re-establish itself there in peace.\" To truth belong \"God\'s eternal years,\" and her emergence after so long a disappearance is an illustration of her immortal vitality.
-"Crushed to earth" she has \"risen again,\" and is fast being accepted by a regenerated Christendom.
+It calls to mind the language of the German sage,
+Schopenhauer: "Doubtless error can play its part, like owls in the night.
+But we should sooner expect the owls to cause the terrified sun to retire to the East, than to see the truth, once proclaimed, to be so repressed as that ancient error might recover its lost ground, and re-establish itself there in peace."
+To truth belong "God\'s eternal years," and her emergence after so long a disappearance is an illustration of her immortal vitality.
+"Crushed to earth" she has "risen again," and is fast being accepted by a regenerated Christendom.

-With the invention of printing, the dawn of light in the Reformation,[^417] and the increase of intelligence, our distinctive form of faith has not only grown and extended, but its leavening power has modified the creeds of Christendom, softening all harsh theories, and unfolding a \"rose of dawn\" in all Christian lands.
+With the invention of printing, the dawn of light in the Reformation,[^417] and the increase of intelligence, our distinctive form of faith has not only grown and extended, but its leavening power has modified the creeds of Christendom, softening all harsh theories, and unfolding a "rose of dawn" in all Christian lands.
 Though, like its author and revealer, it seemed to die, it was, like him, to come forth to a new and glorious resurrection, for the views held by the great saints and scholars in the first centuries of Christianity were substantially those that are taught by the Universalist Church for the current century, so far as they include the character of God, the nature and final destiny of mankind, the resurrection, the judgment, the